All Categories > Compliance > German working time law

 The German working time law protects employees by stipulating maximum working hours and prohibitions for certain days.

-It states that working days must not normally last longer than 8 hours and that working on Sundays is generally prohibited, unless there are exceptions.
-This means that the total weekly working time may not exceed 48 hours.
+It states that working days must not usually last longer than 8 hours and that working on Sundays is generally prohibited unless exceptions exist.
+This means that the total weekly working time may be at most 48 hours.

 All employees have the right to breaks during their working hours.
 These are mainly for rest and refreshments.